tarantool/doc/doc/reference/reference_lua/log.rst

 Tarantool provides a set of :ref:`options <cfg_logging>` used to configure logging in various ways: you can set a level of logging, specify where to send the log's output, configure a log format, and so on.
-The ``log`` module allows you to configure logging in you application and provides additional capabilities, for example, logging custom messages and rotating log files.
+The ``log`` module allows you to configure logging in your application and provides additional capabilities, for example, logging custom messages and rotating log files.